williamyao/parfait/README.md

 or consult the Clojure documentation.

 In addition to the concurrency primitives, Parfait also provides a readtable for easier usage of `DEREF`, called `PARFAIT-DEREF`.
-This makes `&X` the equivalent of `(DEREF X)`; the readtable should be merged into another before being used.
+Under this readtable, `&X` is the equivalent of `(DEREF X)`; the readtable should be merged into another before being used.
 Make sure that the readtables do not conflict in their usage of the macro character `&`.

 + **DEREF** OBJ